+Does the project have the potential to:

-Hanson mental Review Initial Study Aggregates Mid-Pacific.
-Inc ion No.02-0046 Significant or Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact 1.
+Hanso onmentalReview initial Study on Aggregates Mid-Pacific.
+Inc. ation No.02-0046 Significant or Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact NO Impact 1.
 Affect or be affected by land designated as "Timber Resources" by the General Plan? x 2.
 Affect or be affected by lands currently utilized for agriculture, or designated in the General Plan for agricultural use?
 X 3.
 Encourage activities that result in the use of large amounts of fuel, water, or energy, or use of these in a wasteful manner?
-X

-Annough the quarry uses large amounts of water in the sand washing process, the proposed Mining Plan Amendment does not require use of water beyond the current levels.
-In fact, it should be noted that the hydrogeologic evaluation of the proposed final grading and drainage plan (Weber, Hayes & Associates 6/10/02) concluded that the surface water retained at the quarry willinfiltrate and recharge the Santa Margarifa Formation aquifer and has a significant potential to recharge the Lompico Formation aquifer, which is considered a net benefit to public and private water supplies.
-Furthermore, the quarry has nearly completed mining in areas approved for mining, which will, within the next few years, eliminate pumping of groundwater from quarry wells for the sand washing process.

-4. Have a substantial effect on the potential use, extraction, or depletion of a natural resource (i.e., minerals or energy resources)?

-E. Visual Resources and Aesthetics

-1. Have an adverse effect on a scenic resource, including visual obstruction of that resource?

-The proposed Mining Plan Amendment will not have an adverse effect on any officially designated scenic resources.

-2. Substantially damage scenic resources, within a designated scenic corridor or public view shed area including, but not limited to, trees, rock outcroppings, and historic buildings?

-The proposed Mining Plan Amendment will not substantially damage scenic resources within the
+X ough the quarry uses large amounts of water in ing Plan Amendment does not require use of wa show plan qua pote and app uld be noted that the hydrogeologic evaluation of (Weber, Hayes & Associates 6/10/02) conclude rry will infiltrate and recharge the Santa Margaritential to recharge the Lompico Formation aquifer private water supplies.
+Furthermore, the quarry roved for mining, which will, within the next few you quarry wells for the sand washing process. of the prope and that the a Formation of which is of has nearl osed final gr surface wa on aquifer al considered by completed ading and d terretained nd has a sig a net benel d mining in a drainage l at the gnificant fit to public areas 4.
+Have a substantial effect on the potential use, extraction, or depletion of a natural resource (i.e., minerals or energy resources)?
+X Visual Resources and Aesthetics es the project have the potential to: 1.
+Have an adverse effect on a scenic resource, including visual obstruction of that resource?
+X e proposed Mining Plan Amendment will not have ignated scenic resources. e an advei rse effect on any officiai lly 2.
+Substantially damage scenic resources, within a designated scenic corridor or public view shed area including, but not limited to, trees, rock outcroppings, and historic buildings?
+X The e proposed Mining Plan Amendment will not sub stantially d damage scel nic resource es within the 1110 proposed willing riditallicitation will not sub- startially C arrage sool 110 1000010 JO WIGHT GIG

-73 21 Environmental Review Initial Study Hanson Aggregates Mid-Pacific, Inc. Application No. 024046